When it comes to discussions surrounding the future of payments, mental health isn’t often included in the conversation.

 Within the AccessPay office are dedicated mental health first aiders, along with an Employee Assistance Programme that offers telephone and face-to-face counselling.

-Most excitingly, however, every member of the AccessPay team is entitled to a wellbeing allowance that can either be used on a gym membership or Headspace subscription, accounting for both explosive and meditative approaches to stress relief.
+Most excitingly, however, every member of the AccessPay team is entitled to a wellbeing allowance that can be used on anything from a gym membership to a Headspace subscription, accounting for both explosive and meditative approaches to stress relief.

 We’re keen to extend this open-mindedness to our clients, offering a distinctly human touch at every corner.
 In fact, our perfect 5.0/5.0 customer service review on Feefo reflects our industry leading support – one of our three pillars.

-We often shout about how our automation of banking operations can free up finance and treasury teams, allowing businesses to focus on work that really matters; not to mention the increased cash visibility granted by our Cash Management service.
+We often shout about how our automation of banking operations can free up finance and treasury teams, allowing businesses to focus on work that really matters.

 While this is a physical benefit – workflows are able to become streamlined and more tasks can therefore be completed with increased efficiency – this can also help keep a clear, focused mind at work by minimising unnecessary and unrewarding activities, potentially preventing burnout.